Lexxyla/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 # SQL - Introduction

-In this project, we began working on relationl databases.
+In this project, we began working on relational databases.
 I started practising introductory SQL data definitions and data manipulation language, making subqueries, and using functions.

 ## Tasks :page_with_curl: